Iridar/WOTCResizeArmor/WOTCResizeArmor/ReadMe.txt

 https://github.com/Iridar/EnhancedModProjectTemplate

 Changelog:
-console command to wipe all data added reset button
+Added a "ResizeArmorWipe" console command to wipe all data stored by the mod in the save file.
+Added a reset button.
+Added Russian translation.
+The panel to customize the soldier size will now show in the main customization menu as well.
+Useful for soldiers that do not have a customizable body, i.e. Playable Aliens.
+This feature can be disabled in config.
+Tooltips should no longer go off screen if the panel is moved too far down.
+Improved the limit on how far the panel will allow itself to be moved downwards.

 TODO:
-rescale pawn in event listener tooltips go off screen physics props are not resized with UCR, have to select part from the list before resizing it
+physics props are not resized
+with UCR, have to select part from the list before resizing it

 [WOTC] Iridar's Resizable Armor